cloud-gov/cg-site/content/overview/pricing/free-limited-sandbox.md

 * Sandboxes can only use free [managed services]({{< relref "docs/services/index.md" >}}).
 * Sandboxes do not have an "org manager" role available.
 (You can control access and permissions for your own sandbox space.)
 If you want to manage an org of prototyping spaces for people at your agency, consider purchasing prototyping-tier access.
 * You can't set up [custom domains]({{< relref "docs/apps/custom-domains.md" >}}) for your applications.
 By default, your applications receive a `*.app.cloud.gov` domain.

-Don't put production applications or production data in sandboxes; that's not what they're for.

 <!--TO DO
 - write user flows and see if they are followable